 Paul urges us in Eph 4:1 to “live a life worthy of the calling you have received,” and later (verse 12-13) we are told to “be built up… reaching unity in the faith and in the knowledge of the Son of God and become mature; attaining the full measure of the fullness of Christ.”

-- A dangerous contentment – No more stretching and believing God for something; limited vision of what my life in Christ looks like; no great desires for the Kingdom; limited passion for service and work.
+- A dangerous contentment – With our lives in general.
+No more stretching and believing God for something beyond our contentment levels.
+It shows in a limited vision of what my life in Christ looks like; no great desires for the Kingdom; limited passion for service and work.
 We say;“I am comfortable where I am right now.”
 Problem is that we cannot live on our past growth in our relationship with the Lord.
 God wants us to experience Him daily in our lives and continue to experience Him in an “abundant life” (John 10:10).

 - Personal comfort.
-When we go “off the boil” we simply stop growing because there is no energy being used to get momentum.
-In wind free areas, the trees stop producing roots to stabilize them, we are not supposed to get comfortable.
+This is where many believers get stuck, a place of comfort.
+When we go “off the boil” and we simply stop growing because there is no energy being expunged to get momentum.
+In wind free areas, the trees stop producing roots to stabilize them and just so, we are not supposed to get comfortable in a wind-free life.
 If you are growing, you will always be outside of your comfort zone.
 When last did you get uncomfortable?
-When last did you commit to something that was inconvenient, learn a new skill that was difficult, take on a task that was complicated, start a new discipline which took away some leisure time, went out of your way to do something for someone else.
+When last did you commit to something that was inconvenient, learn a new skill that was difficult, take on a task that was complicated, start a new discipline which took away some leisure time, went out of your way to do something for someone else?

 - Inability to die.
 The inability to die to old ways and habits to make way for new things in our lives.
-The in-abilities to die to what we like, prefer, dream of or want.
-Inability to die to thinking habits that are destructive.
+The inability to die to what we like, prefer, dream of or want.
+The inability to surrender what we think are our personal rights, to God’s sovereignty.
+The inability to die to thinking habits that are destructive.
 John 12:25 MSG “Anyone who holds onto life just as it is – destroys it.”

 Here are two truths about spiritual growth: